chilledornaments/dell-omreport-parser/README.md

 This tool uses the Dell `omreport` tool to output an XML, format it to a JSON, and send it to an API server to gather inventory and trigger alerts.

+Check the API section for info on the API/Web server.

+## Compatability

+This has been tested with and written for OMSA Version 8.3.0

+The temperature and power supply scripts have issues collecting data for OMSA Version 9.2.0.
+Workaround incoming

 ## How To

 - Clone repo in `/opt/`